 To find out more about RARS, come to a meeting, ask on a repeater, check this website, or talk to any member!
 We're glad you're here!

-RARS general membership meeting is the first Tuesday of each month, at the RLBC (Raleigh Lions Clinic for the Blind) 3200 Bush Street (the block between Woolfpack Ln. and I-440).
+RARS general membership meetings are on the second Tuesday of each month, at the Ridge Road Baptist Church, 2011 Ridge Road, Raleigh, NC 27607.
 This map should help you find it.
 If you see lots of cars with antennas all over them, you're in the right place.

 People start showing up around 7 p.m., and the meeting is supposed to start at 7:30 (and sometimes it does!).
 We begin by welcoming visitors, then we make a bunch of announcements, and finally we have a program of general interest to Amateurs.
 We close by drawing names for door prizes.